Rack Inspection and Safety Trainings

 Although the term inspection might sound overwhelming, the importance of inspections and the results, can not be underestimated; they can make the difference between having a safe warehouse operation and one where accidents and issues can be fatal.
 A passed or failed inspection of storage systems can also be one of the key fundamental drivers to having an effective and reliable supply chain.

-• A racking inspection is carried out by a competent person via visual controls.
+• A racking inspection should be carried out by a competent person via visual controls.

-• The observations during, and results of, the inspection are documented.
+• The observations during, and results of, the inspection should be documented.

-• All relevant information, observations, identified defects/ needed improvements including respective photos, are digitally stored.
+• All relevant information, observations, identified defects/ needed improvements including respective photos, should be digitally stored.

-• Finally, all recorded data is summarised promptly in an automatically generated PDF report.
-The report is reviewed together with you to talk about actions and solutions, to address any issues.
+• Finally, all recorded data should be summarised promptly in an automatically generated PDF report.
+The report shoudl be reviewed together with you to talk about actions and solutions, to address any issues.

-• Additionally, the digitally stored data can be studied and analysed to derive comprehensive conclusions.
+• Additionally, the digitally stored data should be studied and analysed to derive comprehensive conclusions.

-1. We will review the intended use of your racking, ensuring the quality, size and type of pallets used are appropriate for its purpose.
+1. The intended use of your racking should be reviewed, ensuring the quality, size and type of pallets used are appropriate for its purpose.

-2. The load overhang and load stability are correctly deployed
+2. The load overhang and load stability should be checked to ensure they are correctly deployed

-3. The usage of materials handling equipment in relation to the design of the racking system are appropriate
+3. The usage of materials handling equipment in relation to the design of the racking system should be checked to ensure they are appropriate

-4. The beam levels deviation from original design, floor fixing, fixture and use of safety locks are as indicated on the design and specification.
+4. The beam levels deviation from original design, floor fixing, fixture and use of safety locks are reviewed to ensure they are as indicated on the design and specification.

 5. Any beam deflections, damage to the frames, beams, portal beams, pallet rails, arms, floor channel etc are identified and recorded.

-6. Assess the straightness of uprights and calibrate, if they are found to be damaged
+6. The straightness of uprights should be assessed and calibrated, if they are found to be damaged

-7. Identify any issues with column guards and other protection accessories, note any signs of floor damage and plumbness of the rack at block/rack.
+7. Any issues with column guards and other protection accessories, should be noted.
+So too should any signs of floor damage and plumbness of the rack at block/rack.

-8. Provide an inspection report for auditing and other maintenance purposes.
+8. An inspection report for auditing and other maintenance purposes should be provided.

 Download Warehouse Safety Articles and Resources